 Q: Which technique is preferable?

-Part 2 of FAQ will look at the issues which affect flyback performance and what can be done to improve it as well as IC controllers which make design and implementation of a flyback converter much easier.
+Part 2 of the FAQ will look at the issues which affect flyback performance and what can be done to improve it, as well as IC controllers, which make the design and implementation of a flyback converter much easier.

 EE World Online References

 Optocouplers, Part 1: Principles and usefulness

 Optocouplers, Part 2: Parameters and applications

 Working with higher voltages, Part 1: Voltage boosters

 Working with higher voltages, Part 2: Voltage multiplier